ggerganov/imgui-ws/README.md

 | [basic-null](https://github.com/ggerganov/imgui-ws/tree/master/examples/basic-null) | http://imgui-ws.ggerganov.com:5002/ | Basic read-only data visualization |
 | [textures-null](https://github.com/ggerganov/imgui-ws/tree/master/examples/textures-null) | http://imgui-ws.ggerganov.com:5003/ | Textures example |

+Note that these examples are "headless".
+This means that no graphics backend (like OpenGL, SDL, Vulkan, etc) is needed on the server, because it does not render anything.
+The application just generates the Dear ImGui draw data and sends it to any connected WebSocket clients where the actual rendering occurs.
+This has the advantage of being able to run applications with Dear ImGui interface on almost any kind of hardware, even one without a monitor or a graphics card.
+For example, the applications can run on a [Raspberry Pi](https://www.raspberrypi.org), or on a cloud VM as in the examples above.

 ## Tools

 There are a few tools that help with the development and the optimization of the ImDrawData compression.